Get help today 888-685-5770 or sign up for 24/7 text support.

 • Impaired professionals.

-Alcoholism Treatment for Veterans & First Responders
+Alcoholism Treatment for Veterans

-Alcoholism Treatment for LGBTQ
+Alcohol Addiction Treatment for LGBTQ

 Among those who identify as lesbian, gay, bisexual, transgender, or questioning (LGBTQ), discrimination, social stigmas—and other challenges encountered by those who identify as heterosexuals—can be some of the main factors contributing to substance use disorders (SUDs) in this population.
-Federally-funded surveys have also found that, compared with people who identify as heterosexual, sexual minorities have higher rates of substance misuse and substance use disorders.
+Federally funded surveys have also found that, compared with people who identify as heterosexual, sexual minorities have higher rates of substance misuse and substance use disorders.

 With this in mind, we have created unique LGBTQ tracks to offer this population a safe and welcoming place for them to work toward recovery.
 Research has also found that, when compared to gay and bisexual men in non-specialized programs, addiction treatment programs providing specialized groups for gay and bisexual men showed better outcomes.